social security overview

 How do you apply for Social Security retirement benefits?

+You can apply online, by telephone or by walking into your local Social Security office.
 Depending on your circumstances, you will need some or all of the documents listed below:

 - Your social security number